 Sweet William Care

 Sweet William can tolerate many soil types, except wet, heavy conditions.
 A well-drained, fertile, loamy site is ideal.
-The plants can survive in soils with various pH levels too but often do best in a slightly alkaline one.
+The plants can survive in soils with various pH levels too but often do best in a neutral to slightly alkaline one.
 Some growers add lime to the soil before planting.

-Water Sweet William regularly through the growing season, but take care not to over-water.
+Water sweet William regularly through the growing season, but take care not to overwater.
 Waterlogged conditions promote fungal diseases in this species.
 A moist but not saturated substrate is best.

 Temperature and Humidity